santoshsaranyan/global-bnb-data-platform/README.md

 https://learn.microsoft.com/en-us/azure/open-datasets/dataset-public-holidays?tabs=azureml-opendatasets

 > ## Note
-> Although this project draws from the same underlying Airbnb dataset as the Boston BnB Insights App, it is a complete re-architecture of that work.
+> Although this project draws from the same underlying Airbnb dataset as my other project, the Boston BnB Insights App, it is a complete re-architecture of that work.
 The Global BnB Data Platform expands the scope beyond Boston to multiple cities and countries and is built with a modern ELT stack, leveraging Airflow, dbt, Snowflake, and GCS to enable scalable data pipelines and proper cloud-based warehousing.

 ## Code Author